KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/README.md

 From what I see, for many topics it is better to use Linux than to look for help in Windows topics to better understand these topics from the Windows side...

 <hr>
 And last words in this introduce.
 I wonder more and more why I'm doing this, why the hell do I need it  :sweat_smile: .
 This is hard.
 But I think it's the best way to touch on the subject of hardware in the future.
 I mean the motherboard, and the devices connected to it.
 And somehow to remind the basics.
+To also better understand the IT environment in general.